 A NEW TWIST

 At least one element of the spearphishing campaign in the earlier breach showed these hackers were innovating as well.

 Rather than emailing attachments infected with malware, they did something likely to catch savvier targets off-guard.
-They sent a harmless document, but they made sure it didn't download properly.
-Then they programmed in a prompt for users to click if they were having trouble.
+They sent a completely harmless document but made sure it didn't download properly.
+Then they programmed in a prompt for users to click if they were having trouble with the attachment.

 And that's where the malware lived.

 “Attackers are getting savvier,” Orlando said.
 “It’s just evidence that these kinds of social engineering attacks have gotten a little more clever and a lot less obvious that there’s anything malicious going on.”

 There are two main lessons from the power-grid hack, Orlando said.
 First, he said, businesses should know that small hacking attempts like suspicious emails are often part of a larger campaign.
 Also, he said, they should understand that truly cyber-secure businesses look beyond their own networks.

 “Your network isn’t just your network.
 It’s your network, plus your trusted partners, plus your suppliers,” he said.
 “If you’re not mitigating risk across the entire ecosystem, you’re potentially missing a very large exposure to your business.”